-Who are the bidders for the contract to Design, Build, Finance and Operate the facility?
+Who are the Tenderers for the contract to Design, Build, Finance and Operate the facility?

-The three short-listed bidders are Viridor, SUEZ and Green Recovery Projects Ltd - a company formed by FCC and Icon Infrastructure.
-All are experienced energy recovery facility developers and operators.
+Final Tenders were submitted by two of the short-listed tenderers - Viridor, and Green Recovery Projects Ltd. Both are experienced energy recovery facility developers and operators.